skamansam/nil-assessment/README.md

 You should protect your library; only authenticated users should be allowed to modify information, but anyone can look at what books are in your library.

+Please submit your result via a link to a github repository containing your code.

 ## Details
 * You don't need to actually use a real databse, memory is fine.
 Make sure it'd be easy to modify in the future to hook it up to a database, though.
 * For the purpose of this evaluation, putting user credential information in the code itself is fine.